pabloariasal/zfm/README.md

 zfm is a minimal command line bookmark manager for zsh built on top of [fzf](https://github.com/junegunn/fzf).
 It lets you bookmark files and directories in your system and rapidly access them.

-It's intended to be a less intrusive alternative to `z`, `autojump` or `fasd` that doesn't require any setup, doesn't pollute your prompt command, and gives you full control over your bookmarks.
+It's intended to be a less intrusive alternative to `z`, `autojump` or `fasd` that doesn't pollute your prompt command or create bookmarks behind the scenes: you have full control over what gets bookmarked and when, like bookmarks on a web browser.

 # Installation

+## Install fzf

 `zfm` is built on top of `fzf` so you must install that first.
 Follow the instructions [here](https://github.com/junegunn/fzf#installation).

+## Install zfm

-## Oh My Zsh
+### Oh My Zsh

 1. Clone the repo in Oh My Zsh's plugin directory: